 Chapter 1 Intro to R and RStudio

-You may have heard about the coding or the R programming language, but figuring out how to get started can be a hurdle; at least it was for us.
+You may have heard about coding or the R programming language, but figuring out how to get started can be a hurdle; at least it was for us.
 In this guide, we will walk you through the process of setting up R and RStudio, both locally on your computer and remotely using the University of Toronto’s JupyterHub R Studio server.

 1.1 R Language

 R is the programming language we’ll code in.
-R is hosted on the Comprehensive R Archive Network (CRAN) and is one of the most popular programming languages for statisticians and scientist alike due to its vast array of tools and packages.
+R is hosted on the Comprehensive R Archive Network (CRAN) and is one of the most popular programming languages for statisticians and scientists alike due to its vast array of tools and packages.

 A quick aside, but don’t be intimidated by the term “coding”.
 Coding is simply writing instructions for the computer to execute.
 The only catch is has to be in a language that both we, humans, and the computer can understand.
 For our needs we’re using R, and like any language, R has it’s own syntax, rules, and quirks which we’ll cover in later chapters.